rhodyprog4ds/BrownFall25/resources/glossary.md

 repository
 :  a project folder with tracking information in it in the form of a .git file

+scale parameter
+:  a parameter of a distribution that controls its width. e.g. variance in a Guassian

 schema
 :  (formal)a description of how a database is set up
 :  (informal) a description of what different columns in a data set mean